 By Brianna from Dutch Harbor, AK

 Craft sticks and either decorative paper napkins or wrapping paper can be used to make pretty luminaries to decorate your home or next party.
-This is a guide about craft stick luminaries.
+This is a page about craft stick luminaries.